-Travelers was founded in Hartford, Conn., by J.G.
-Batterson to insure people who were traveling by train or steamboat at a time when such travel was risky.
-Hence its name.
+Travelers insurance was formed from two separate companies, the St. Paul Fire and Marine Insurance Co. established in 1853 and Travelers Insurance Co. founded in 1864.
+As the name implies, Travelers insured people who were traveling by train or steamboat at a time when such travel was consider less safe and reliable.
 In 1866, Travelers expanded to include all types of accidents, not just those that occurred when traveling.

-Today Travelers has large offices in Hartford, Conn., New York City and St. Paul, Minn.
+Today, Travelers has large offices in Hartford, Conn., New York City and St. Paul, Minn.

 If you enjoy the feeling of security that comes from doing business with a long-established and widely recognized business, Travelers might be a good option.
 The Fortune 500 company’s deep roots in insurance have reached around the globe as its services are also available in Canada, United Kingdom and Ireland.
 Combine that history with today’s tech tools , such as the telematics tracking program IntelliDrive (available in certain states) and mobile apps for easy access, and you have a well-rounded choice for your insurance needs.